 However, it’s important to recognize that these impairments are not necessarily permanent.
 The brain possesses a remarkable ability to repair itself after an injury, known as neuroplasticity.
 Through neuroplasticity, the brain can reorganize neurons, which allows undamaged areas of the brain to take over functions from damaged ones.
 This can enable you to recover lost abilities.

 Therefore, it’s important to not despair of ever regaining the ability to return to work after brain injury.
-With consistent physical and occupational therapy, you can activate neuroplasticity and regain function.
+With consistent physical, speech, and occupational therapy, you can activate neuroplasticity and regain function.

-Still, this process can take time, and severe brain injury survivors might never return to their full capacity from before their injury.
-Fortunately, there are resources to available to help adapt the work place to meet a person’s needs.
+Still, this process can take time, and severe brain injury survivors might always have some degree of remaining deficits.
+Fortunately, there are resources available to help adapt the workplace to meet a person’s needs.

 Understanding Your Employment Rights After Brain Injury

 The Americans with Disabilities Act (ADA) prohibits employers from discriminating against persons with disabilities.
 The law applies to companies with 15 employees or more; however, some states may have additional laws that apply to companies with fewer than 15 employees.

 Under the ADA, employers are required to provide reasonable accommodations to all employees with disabilities.
 These accommodations can be used to enable the person to perform their work.
 Therefore, it’s important to know what adjustments employers can make for you before returning to work after brain injury.
 Some accommodations you can discuss with your boss include:

 - Returning to work gradually, maybe working from home at first